 In Scrum, every iteration begins with the sprint planning meeting.
 At this meeting, the Product Owner and the team negotiate which stories a team will tackle that sprint.
 Time-boxed to four hours, this meeting is a conversation between the Product Owner and the team.
 That is, it’s up to the Product Owner to decide which stories are of the highest priority to the release and which will generate the highest business value, but the team has the power to push back and voice concerns or impediments.
 This is a good thing since the team may be aware of a legitimate impediment keeping the team from moving forward.

 When the team agrees to tackle the work, the Product Owner adds the corresponding stories into the sprint backlog.
-If a team uses manual agile, this might be physically represented by moving a Post-It note or index card with a story written on it from the backlog into the sprint backlog.
+We usually recommend this be physically represented by moving a Post-It note or index card with a story written on it from the backlog into the sprint backlog.
 If a team uses an agile tooling solution, this might be represented in a number of ways.
 A tool my company uses, ScrumWorks® Pro, has a two-paned view of a project, in which the product backlog appears on the right and the sprint backlog on the left.
 Using an intuitive, drag-and-drop interface, the Product Owner can easily add stories to the sprint.

-At this point, the Product Owner is typically asked to leave while the team decomposes the sprint backlog items into tasks.
-While the Product Owner is asked to leave so that the team can candidly discuss the work, he or she is still expected to be “on call” to answer questions, clarify acceptance criteria, or renegotiate.
+At this point, the Product Owner may choose to leave while the team decomposes the sprint backlog items into tasks, though he or she is still expected to be available to answer questions, clarify Product Backlog Items, or renegotiate.
 This meeting, which was previously called the sprint definition meeting, is also time-boxed to four hours to limit all sprint planning activities to a single day’s time.

 Now that sprint goals are defined, the team is ready to get to work.
 Of course, other meetings also happen during the sprint, which I’ll discuss.